-Employees who need prescription eye glasses to safely function on the job site, have the following two options:
+Employees who need prescription eye glasses to safely function on the job site may satisfy this policy in either of the following two ways:

-- 1. The company will provide them with a pair of oversize safety glasses designed to be worn over their prescription glasses. - 2.
-If the employee chooses to purchase prescription safety glasses, the company will help offset the cost by providing a \$60 reimbursement with proof of receipt required.
+1. The company will provide them with a pair of oversize safety glasses designed to be worn over their prescription glasses.

+2. If the employee chooses to purchase prescription safety glasses, the company will help offset the cost by providing a \$60 reimbursement with proof of receipt required.